Consumers

 The label that was on the car or motorcycle must be attached to the contract.
 This means that the information on the label is part of the contract.
 Only the price and the features of the warranty can be changed according to what you have agreed on with the merchant.

-If your contract does not have all of this information and you suffer harm because the information is missing, there are steps that you can take to have it cancelled by a court.
+If your contract does not have all this information and you suffer harm because the information is missing, there are steps that you can take to have it cancelled by a court.

 6. Get Information About the Manufacturer or Dealer Warranty